It Is Unbelievable How Much You Don’t Know About the Game You’ve Been Playing All Your Life”

 The Origin of a Legend’s Wisdom

-The quote’s roots trace back to Mickey Mantle’s 1964 book, “The Quality of Courage.”
-In this publication, Mantle articulated the profound shock many professional athletes experience.
+Mickey Mantle articulated this insight in his 1964 book, “The Quality of Courage.”
+In this publication, Mantle described the profound shock many professional athletes experience.
 He explained how players who dominated in high school, college, and the minor leagues had to fundamentally relearn their sport upon reaching the majors.
 The original text provided a much richer context than the short version we know today.
-Mantle’s complete thought highlighted a critical transition in an athlete’s career.
+Mantle’s complete thought highlighted a critical transition in an athlete’s career, demonstrating that it is unbelievable how much you don’t know about the game you’ve quote origin until you reach the highest level.

 From Local Hero to Humble Professional